All Things Bedding: How to Properly Clean & Care for the Things you Sleep On

-If you don’t have any carpet or upholstery cleaner, mix together a drop of natural dish soap and water.
+If you don’t have any carpet or upholstery cleaner, mix a drop of natural dish soap and water.
 Dip a washcloth into the mixture, then use the washcloth to dab the stain.

-Sometimes, cleaning products can leave a water stain on fabric.
+Sometimes, cleaning products can leave a water stain on the fabric.
 If this happens, dab the stain with a damp cloth, then dry the stain with a low setting on a hair dryer.
 If this does not work, dab the stain with vinegar and allow it to dry.

 Velvet and Suede

 These materials can be very delicate and are likely to come with very specific instructions from the manufacturer for care.
 Velvet in particular tends to be a “dry clean only” product, while suede can be treated with cleaning products designed specifically to clean suede.
 This could require you to buy some chemical cleaning products from a home improvement store or online.

 For sensitive fabrics like velvet and suede, it’s always best to use cleaning products that are designed specifically for them.
 However, if you’re unable to find any specific instructions and you’re unwilling to use harsh chemicals in your home, mix up a solution of lemon juice and baking soda.
 Apply the lemon juice and baking soda to the affected area in gentle dabs.
 Allow the mixture to dry.
 If cleaning velvet, brush the pile back to its usual position.